 Ours do, and creak and groan..

-by D. Watters in Oakville almost 2 years ago
+by D. Watters in Oakville about 2 years ago

 I had that happening a few years ago.
 When I had enbridge come to look at it, they locked it down and I had to replace furnace…..worth getting someone out there to look at it..

-by Pacific Home Comfort Experts almost 2 years ago
+by Pacific Home Comfort Experts about 2 years ago

 If it is only making that sound on the blower shut down, it is most likely your return ducts letting go after it has been sucked in when the blower came on.
 The ducts can be strapped or you may not have enough return air.